FiniteStateInc/third-party-scan-ado/Marketplace.md

 ![Azure main policy enabled](images/screenshots/build_policy_main_enabled.png)

-Going forward, each commit to a branch associated with a PR that is requested to be merge to the main branch will trigger the pipeline execution automatically and execute the Finite State task:
+Going forward, each commit to a branch associated with a PR that is requested to be merged to the main branch will trigger the pipeline execution automatically and execute the Finite State task:

 ![Azure auto trigger on PR](images/screenshots/pr_trigger.png)